sagor1155/interview-preparation/docs/behavioral/behavioral-questions.md

 - I had no prior experience on microservice architecture.

 Action:
-- Learned microservice architecture, spring cloud technologies, docker, Kafka, kubernetes over time
+- Learned microservice architecture, spring cloud technologies, kubernetes over time
 - I did/enrolled to an online course on Udemy to learn those technologies.
 - Studied on my personal time also.
+- Created prototype microservice project leveraging spring cloud technologies

 Result:
 - Quickly learned and adapted with the necessary technologies.